-The Lake District mainstay has sold its 25,000 tickets in record time – and becomes the first festival to be captured by Google Maps
+The Lake District mainstay has sold its 25,000 tickets in record time – and become the first festival to be captured by Google Maps

 Sign up for IQ Index